bfok123/Capstone-Project/Blogs/Blog3.md

 **Related Work:**

 Tutorial for a similar project: [Article](https://towardsdatascience.com/how-to-build-and-deploy-a-lyrics-generation-model-framework-agnostic-589f3026fd53)

+**Project Objectives:**

+**Proposed Methodologies:**

+**Available Resources:**

+**Evaluation Plan:**

+This will be our hardest task since "how good" lyrics are is usually a matter of a person's opinion.